RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 25. Generate a synthetich version of an image by using the image position in PCA space.
 26. Compute the Euclidean distance in PCA space between a given image and all other images.
 27. Identify and visualize the images in the training set with the smallest and largest Euclidean distance in PCA space to a given image.
-28. Use the [`argpartition`](https://numpy.org/doc/stable/reference/generated/numpy.argpartition.html) to find the N closest images in PCA space to a given image.
+28. Use [`argpartition`](https://numpy.org/doc/stable/reference/generated/numpy.argpartition.html) to find the N closest images in PCA space to a given image.

 ## Importing required Python packages